preraulab/EDF_deidentify_toolbox/README.md

 <code>Patient Info</code>: Overwrites with "X X X X"
 <code>Patient Recording Info</code>: Overwrites with "Startdate X X X X"
 <code>Date</code>: Overwrites with 01.01.01
+Note: There is currently no standard for de-identification of the StartDate field under EDF/EDF+ specifications.
+We have chosen to use 01.01.01 since it will not return an error for readers or viewers that verify date validity.

 This format is designed to retain compliance with <a href="https://www.edfplus.info/specs/edfplus.html">EDF+ specification standards</a>.
 <h2>EDF De-identifier – Standalone Program</h2>
 Download standalone programs for: